PalamaraLab/quickdraws/README.md

 2. on macOS, the latest nightly build of pytorch, which can leverage the MPS backend

 Use the [pytorch configuration helper](https://pytorch.org/get-started/locally/) to find suitable installation instruction for your system.
-The code snippets below will probably work for most systems, and should install quickdraws in approximately 10 minutes:
+The code snippets below will probably work for most systems, and should install quickdraws in approximately 10 minutes for cuda or much quicker on macOS:

 #### Linux